h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 ### Conclusion

-As mentioned at the beginning of this tutorial, the disparate impact analysis, and sensitivity analysis tool can help you understand your mode's inner workings.
+As mentioned at the beginning of this tutorial, the disparate impact analysis, and sensitivity analysis tool can help you understand your model's inner workings.
 Due to regulatory pressures and the aggressive adoption of AI in the enterprise, you are now more often required to be able to review and explain the ins of your model.
 It is worth noting that being able to explain a model after being built is just one component of responsible AI practices.

 ## Next Steps

-Check out the next tutorial: [Analyzing a Criminal Risk Scorer with DAI MLI (COMING SOON)](), where you will learn more about:
+Check out the next tutorial: Analyzing a Criminal Risk Scorer with DAI MLI (COMING SOON), where you will learn more about:

   - Disparate Impact Analysis
   - Sensitivity Analysis